This post was part of a series talking about How to create a good architecture for SQL Databases

 The truth is, that over the years, many disadvantages are being discovered with this approach, and being exchanged for more robust solutions.

-A large portion of the corporations in which I acted in fact use this approach, a factor that irritated me at first, after all there are several problems that I passed with this approach, such as:
+A large portion of the corporations in which I acted, in fact, use this approach, and this irritated me at first, after all, there are several problems that I passed with this approach, such as:

-- Debugging was impossible to be done, because the database does not come set up for you Debugar applications, and and usually are heavy banks to replicate on the Local machine and "Debugar" Procedures and Jobs
+- Debugging was impossible to be done, because the database does not come set up for you Debugar applications, and usually are heavy banks to replicate on the Local machine and "Debugger" Procedures and Jobs

-These are some of the problems that work with business logic in SQL, all for having a small gain in "Performance", which can sometimes be invalid if the application misresponds to the queries created.
+These are some of the problems that we have when we use business logic in SQL, all this for having a small gain in "Performance", which can sometimes be invalid if the application does not respond to the queries created.

-- a SqlServer installed with management Studio (I'm using SQL Server Express).
+- SqlServer installed with management Studio (I'm using SQL Server Express).

-SQL Management Sutdio is an excellent tool, if you want to use SQL commands on your bank to run queries and commands, this is good for DbMs, if you need to correct, pick up or impute data, but when we are talking about programming in our bank, We have better options, follow the steps of how to do the SQL database versioning, and I will work with the AdventureWorks Database that is on Microsoft GitHub on this < a href = "https::/Github.com/microsoft/sql-server-samples" target = "_blank" rel = "noopener noreferrer" > link .
-If you want a more detailed tutorial on how to create a Database Project in Visual Studio, I used it as a source link.
+SQL Management Studio is an excellent tool, if you want to use SQL commands on your database to run queries and commands, this is good for DBMS, if you need to correct, pick up or impute data, but when we are talking about programming in our Database, We have better options, follow the steps below to versioning your SQL database, and this will work with the AdventureWorks Database that is on Microsoft GitHub on this link If you want a more detailed tutorial on how to create a Database Project in Visual Studio, I used this link.

 - First Install the AdventureWorks OLTP database on your SQL server

 - Create A new database project in Visual Studio